 Remember: not all remote workers are built the same.

-Trial runs for communication strategies are not to be feared, in the long run you’ll be glad you took the time to adhere each means of communication to individual employees instead of settling on a blanket strategy that could stifle the productivity of your otherwise brightest employees.
+Trial runs for communication strategies are not to be feared.
+In the long run you’ll be glad you took the time to adhere each means of communication to individual employees instead of settling on a blanket strategy that could stifle the productivity of your otherwise brightest workers.

 7. Connect their goals with yours